-When we think of child friendly attractions, we often think of theme parks or places which are explicitly aimed at children.
-However, there are plenty of attractions across the UK which are equally as interesting for adults and children alike, and where you can still easily take your pushchairs and prams.
+When we think of family days out, we often think of theme parks or places which are explicitly aimed at children.
+However, there are plenty of attractions across the UK and Ireland which are equally as interesting for adults and children alike, and where you can still easily take your pushchairs and prams.
 We’ve created this guide to help you find attractions which are different from what you would typically describe as a ‘child friendly’ place to visit.
 Hopefully it gives you some ideas for where to take the kids!

 An 18th century garden might not sound like the ideal place to take the kids, but Stourhead is more than just a garden.
 In fact, it’s generally considered to be one of the most remarkable green spaces in the whole of the UK.
 Described as a ‘living work of art’ when it first opened in 1740, the garden has long been considered a fantastic place to visit for families.
 The garden itself surrounds a lake, and is home to wide open spaces, an incredible array of plantlife and even a pub and restaurant.

-Baby-changing and feeding facilities are on-site, and pushchairs are welcome to be used within the garden.
+Baby-changing and feeding facilities are on-site (so baby changing bags are welcome), and pushchairs are welcome to be used within the garden.
 There are a few free quizzes and trails which are ideal for children who like to be adventurous, and there are also activity packs which can be handed out to kids.
 The restaurant on site also has a great menu for kids.
 Dogs are welcome in the garden at select times during the day.

 Hidcote is another English garden in the Cotswolds, and is described as an ‘Arts & Crafts’ garden.
 This mainly relates to the intricate design and layout of the garden, whereby the creator of the garden intended the layout to feel like a series of ‘rooms’.
 Hidcote is full of secret gardens, a variety of plantlife and wildlife (such as green woodpeckers and hummingbird moths) and hidden treasures.
 If you wander long enough through the gardens then you’ll eventually reach the ‘Wilderness’, a secluded area of Hidcote which is ideal for picnics.